 “Yes, I did.”

 The assumption seemed to surprise Nischeen.
 “No, actually, Yaka is staying with Jerin in the captain’s quarters.”

-Nischeen’s face tangled up as she quickly made excuses for Jerin.
-“It was the room most familiar to Yaka so Jerin thought it would be okay if they both stayed there for the time being.”
+Nischeen’s face tangled up, and she quickly made excuses for Jerin.
+“It was the room most familiar to Yaka, so Jerin thought it would be okay if they both stayed there for the time being.”

 “Right, right…of course.”

-As Nischeen fidgeted in her seat, Eena made the effort to wave off any concerns.
+As Nischeen fidgeted in her seat, Eena attempted to wave off any concerns.
 How ridiculous to feel possessive of Derian’s things.
 The captain would certainly be grateful to Jerin for watching over his beloved pet.
 Not missing a beat, Sarii thoughtfully diverted the conversation elsewhere.

 “So, Nischeen, is Jerin being good to you?
 Is he making your stay here comfortable?”

-Nischeen flashed a glance at her queen that was difficult not to interpret as resentful to some degree.
-Eena quit beating around the bush and addressed the painful topic she was certain weighed heavily on both of their hearts.
+Nischeen flashed a glance at her queen that was easy to interpret as resentful to some degree.
+Eena quit beating around the bush and hit on the painful topic she was certain weighed heavily on the girl’s heart.

 Nischeen frowned at the mention of her sister.
 Her eyes dropped to the table.
-“I did.”
+“I do.”

 “Jerin told you.”